keboola/developers-docs/extend/common-interface/config-file.md

 - `where_values`
 - `limit`

-Output mapping parameters are similar to [Transformation API output mapping ](http://wiki.keboola.com/home/keboola-connection/devel-space/integrating-with-kbc/transformations/intro#TOC-Output-mapping).
+The output mapping parameters are similar to [Transformation API output mapping ](http://wiki.keboola.com/home/keboola-connection/devel-space/integrating-with-kbc/transformations/intro#TOC-Output-mapping).
 `destination` is the only required parameter.
 If `source` is not set, the CSV file is expected to have the same name as the `destination` table.
-The tables element in configuration of **output mapping** is an array and supports these attributes:
+The tables element in a configuration of the **output mapping** is an array and supports the following attributes:

   - `source`
   - `destination`